RyanHiller/RyanHiller/README.md

 </div>

 ###
-- 💼 I'm currently looking for full-time work!
+- 💼 I'm not currently looking for work!
+I'm a full-stack developer for AGIA.
 - 🔭 I’m currently working on some projects for my portfolio
 - 🌱 I’m currently learning Next.js, Gatsby, and Jest
 - 👯 I’m looking to collaborate on any React or Node.js projects